EzraHsieh/DerivativeCalculator/README.md

 Author: Ezra Hsieh

 ## Acknowledgment
-This program was inspired by the Calculus with Python lectures delivered by Dr. Joseph Curtone of Johns Hopkins University.
+This program was inspired by the Calculus with Python lectures delivered by Dr. Joseph Cutrone of Johns Hopkins University.

 ## Description